Nurse practitioners: the solution to our primary care shortage

 Certification & Licensure

-Graduates of the DNP-FNP program may take either the Family Nurse Practitioner certification examination offered by the American Nurses’ Credentialing Center or the American Academy of Nurse Practitioners Certification Program to become certified and then state licensed.
+Graduates of the DNP-FNP program may take the Family Nurse Practitioner certification examination offered by either the American Nurses’ Credentialing Center or the American Academy of Nurse Practitioners Certification Board to become certified and then state licensed.